iamfatima/iamfatima/README.md

 ✨ Pronouns: she/her

-🍄 Want to about docker, html and javascript in a near future
+🍄 Want to learn about docker, html and javascript in a near future

 *Thanks for stopping by.~*